 Afterward, clean the girls up and have them give each other real makeovers.Continue to 5 of 16 below.

 Do you remember the game of M.A.S.H when you were a girl?
 I sure do!

 This free, printable sleepover game from A Girl & a Glue Gun has girls give five choices of who they'd like to marry, who will be their best friends, how many kids they will have, what their job will be, what they'll drive, where they'll live, the pets they'll have, and the colors they'll have for their wedding.

 Create a spiral and shout "STOP" to determine when you cross off items, and the girls will have a fun future told.

-If you're looking for another throwback game, the girls will love this printable cootie catcher.
+If you're looking for another throwback game, introduce them to a classic with a printable cootie catcher.

 Here's a unique sleepover game that would be a lot of fun and get the girls talking.
 It would be a great icebreaker or game for girls who don't know each other very well.

 Dig through your garage for one of those big plastic balls and use a marker to write questions on it.
 Have the girls toss it to each other while answering the questions.